direwolf420/ItemMagnetPlus/README.md

 * If you want it to either be on or off, change "Scale" in the config to anything but "Increase With Bosses"

 ### Multiplayer:
-* This mod is multiplayer compatible, the config is entirely server side, but the buff flag is forced to 1
+* This mod is multiplayer compatible, the config is entirely server side, but the "Buff" is enabled
 * Items that are inbetween two players with magnets will "float"
 * Due to the way the "grab delay" is only set in singleplayer, items dropped by the player will instantly latch onto the player, which is normal behavior
 * Items might not get sucked up and turn into a "ghost" with the Auto Trash Mod enabled
 * Lost items due to this bug won't be recovered
-* Report any bugs in the forum thread
+* Report any bugs in the forum thread (please)

 ### Progression: (default config)